So you want to publish books and make a business out of it? You've come to the right place.

 Throughout this entire process, quality is everything.
 By taking the time to write, edit, and design your book with high standards in mind, you can ensure that you'll end up with a product that readers will love.

 If you've made it this far, you deserve a pat on the back.
 Many hopeful book publishers give up before even publishing their first book because of self-doubt, imposter syndrome, or a hoard of other excuses.
 Starting a new publishing company is simple, but it's not always easy.
-It requires a certain level of tenacity and motivation that not everyone has.
+Although self-publishing is one of the best ways for a beginner to make money online, it requires a certain level of tenacity and motivation that not everyone has.

 Here's how the successful self-published authors do it: